Spxg/sqlite-wasm-rs/README.md

 ## Polyfill VS Wrapper

-### Wrapper

-Wrap the official [`sqlite-wasm`](https://github.com/sqlite/sqlite-wasm), and expect to provide a usable C-like API.

-Advantages
-* There are a variety of official persistent VFS implementations to choose from. (opfs, opfs-sahpool, kvvfs)

-Disadvantages
-* Interacting with `sqlite-wam` requires memory copies and additional memory management, which can affect performance in some scenarios.
-* New interfaces need to be added manually, it only wraps some commonly used C-API for now, but it is enough.

 ### Polyfill

-Compile sqlite with `-DSQLITE_OS_OTHER`, linking and implement the external functions required by `sqlite` (malloc, realloc, sqlite3_init_os etc..).
-And because the `wasm32-unknown-unknown` target does not have libc, string functions such as `strcmp` need to be implemented.
+Compile sqlite with `-DSQLITE_OS_OTHER`, linking and implement the external functions required by `sqlite` (`malloc`, `realloc`, `sqlite3_init_os` etc..).
+And because the `wasm32-unknown-unknown` target does not have `libc`, string functions such as `strcmp` need to be implemented.
 Finally, some web platform-specific functions need to be implemented, such as time-related functions.

-Given that sqlite mainly supports emscripten, linking emscripten to `wasm32-unknown-unknown` is the best approach (otherwise you need to implement some methods of libc yourself).
-But here is a question, is wasm32-unknown-unknown now C-ABI compatible?
+Given that sqlite mainly supports emscripten, linking emscripten to `wasm32-unknown-unknown` is the best approach (otherwise you need to implement some methods of `libc` yourself).
+But here is a question, is `wasm32-unknown-unknown` now C-ABI compatible?

 The rustwasm team has done a lot of work and is now compatible with the `-Zwasm-c-abi` compiler flag, see <https://github.com/rustwasm/wasm-bindgen/issues/3454>.
 But it doesn't mean that there will be problems if you don't use the `-Zwasm-c-abi` flags, see <https://github.com/rustwasm/wasm-bindgen/pull/2209>.
 At least after testing, it works without `-Zwasm-c-abi`.

 Advantages
-* No wrapper for `sqlite-wasm`, providing the highest performance
+* No wrapper for `sqlite-wasm`, providing the highest performance.
-* No need for init_sqlite() before use
+* No need for calling `init_sqlite()` before use.

 Disadvantages
-* Requires additional VFS implementation, currently opfs-sahpool has been implemented
+* Requires additional VFS implementation (currently memvfs and opfs-sahpool have been implemented).
-* More time is needed to confirm whether polyfill works properly
+* More time is needed to confirm whether polyfill works properly.

+### Wrapper

+Wrap the official [`sqlite-wasm`](https://github.com/sqlite/sqlite-wasm), and expect to provide a usable C-like API.

+Advantages
+* There are a variety of official persistent VFS implementations to choose from. (memvfs, opfs, opfs-sahpool, kvvfs).

+Disadvantages
+* Interacting with `sqlite-wam` requires memory copies and additional memory management, which can affect performance in some scenarios.
+* New interfaces need to be added manually, it only wraps some commonly used C-API for now, but it is enough.
+* Need for calling `init_sqlite()` before use.

 ## Multithreading